What is the perfect business card size?

-How big should a business card be and what is the best shape for a business card?
+A business card is part of your overall brand.
+So guiding the business card’s size right is important.
+There is no one exact answer for the perfect business cards and design are.
+The perfect business card size depends on your business and how you want to portray yourself.
 Nowadays it’s okay to stray from the same old same old as far as that traditional rectangular shape.
 Business cards today often do take a walk on the wild side, in a manner of speaking.
 Get adventurous.
-Be bold.
+Be bold with your business cards.
 This is what you give someone by way of a “keepsake” of you; so how do you want them to remember you?
 Here we offer a business card size guide.

-As noted, cards of this nature do not have to be boring.
-Let me repeat: a business card doesn’t have to be boring.
+As noted, business cards of this nature do not have to be boring.
+Let me repeat: business cards don’t have to be boring.
 It is an expression of you.
 It should ideally show that you put some time and thought into all aspects of your card.
 So why not make it uniquely you.

-Let’s look at the standard stats first as far as the business card size guide benchmark.
-Typically, what you will most often see is a card that aligns with the following as far as US sizes:
+Let’s look at the standard business cards, as far as the card size guide benchmark.
+Typically, what you will most often see are business cards that aligns with the following as far as US sizes and business card dimensions:

 - Business card size: 3.5” x 2”